-South King County Food Coalition (SKCFC) and its farm, Elk Run, are a unique partner with Rotary First Harvest in that there is no actual gleaning involved.
-Instead of recruiting and coordinating with farmers and community members to donate produce, the Harvest Against Hunger VISTA is responsible for helping coordinate the actual production of vegetables grown specifically for food banks and the acquisition of funds for the project.
+South King County Food Coalition (SKCFC) and its farm, Elk Run, are a unique partner with Harvest Against Hunger in that there is no actual gleaning involved.
+Instead of recruiting and coordinating with farmers and community members to donate produce, the Harvest VISTA is responsible for helping coordinate the actual production of vegetables grown specifically for food banks and the acquisition of funds for the project.
 Through a combination of volunteer management, community engagement, and unique funding opportunities, the VISTA has framed Elk Run as a farm created for and by the community at large.

 SKCFC is comprised of twelve food bank directors who run independent food banks that serve their respective communities.
 Due to the huge financial strains facing emergency feeding programs in the region, the Coalition’s farm must seek out unique funding opportunities and resources that don’t compete with the resources of the Coalition.

 This situation has led Elk Run Farm to initially fund themselves through grants such as Seattle-King County Public Health’s Partners in Community Health Grant, Sustainable Communities Funders’ Resilient Community Partnerships Grant, and King Conservation District’s Regional Food System Grant.
 These grants have been focused heavily on sustainability and development through strong community partnerships and therefore have pushed Elk Run Farm to pursue unique relationships in the community in fields such as education, conservation, social justice and more.
 While an immense amount of staff time and effort goes into these grant applications, the monetary awards are usually quite higher than pursuing individual or private donations.